-blog.ualberta.ca/2015/10/a-consider-thisopinion-piece.html "On Being Called to Action" by Keavy Martin: blog.ualberta.ca/2015/11/a-consider-thisopinion-piece-on-being.html Photo blog by Isabela Varela: blog.ualberta.ca/2015/11/reconciliation-inpost-secondary.html Dr. Eber Hampton and Dr. Keavy Martin wait for the crowd to settle at the Reconciliation in Post-Secondary event Followed: Access to Info and Surveillance, November 25, 2014 Presented in collaboration with the Information Access and Protection of Privacy program (IAPP) at the University of Alberta's Faculty of Extension, this event featured a talk by Cindy Blackstock on the implications and impact of having her privacy breached by Federal officials as she worked towards ensuring equitable funding for First Nations children.
+blog.ualberta.ca/2015/10/a-consider-thisopinion-piece.html "On Being Called to Action" by Keavy Martin: blog.ualberta.ca/2015/11/a-consider-this-opinion-piece-on-being.html Photo blog by Isabela Varela: blog.ualberta.ca/2015/11/reconciliation-inpost-secondary.html Followed: Access to Info and Surveillance, November 25, 2014 Presented in collaboration with the Information Access and Protection of Privacy program (IAPP) at the University of Alberta's Faculty of Extension, this event featured a talk by Cindy Blackstock on the implications and impact of having her privacy breached by Federal officials as she worked towards ensuring equitable funding for First Nations children.
 Panellists Jill Clayton (Alberta's Information and Privacy Commissioner) and Mary Marshall (lawyer and Health Information Law expert) responded by discussing social trends and privacy breaches, and how these impacts the rights of citizens to have their privacy protected.
 Close to 50 people attended, and 22 followed the presentation via the live stream.
 To date, the video has received 475 views.
-Watch it here: http://livestream.com/ualberta/foefollowed-11-25-14
+Watch it here:

+http://livestream.com/ualberta/foe-followed-11-25-14